Iammuratc/satellitepy/docs/creating_patches.md

 # What are Patches?

 Image patches (or patches in short) are small parts of original images.
-Since deep learning models moslty need a fixed size of input, e.g., 512*512, 1024*1024, patches are created to unify the image size.
+Since deep learning models moslty need a fixed size of input, e.g., 512 $\times$ 512, $1024 \times 1024$, patches are created to unify the image size.

 # Datasets that are supported by satellitepy
 Most well-known satellite imagery datasets for object detection are supported by satellitepy.
 You can download the datasets by using the scripts in [the folder](tools/data/download).